 Alexey Belyanin has conducted theoretical research in high-energy astrophysics, quantum optics, and physics of semiconductors.
-His current research interests include nonlinear, ultrafast, and quantum optics of semiconductor nanostructures, multiferroic materials, two-dimensional materials, and topological insulators and metals.
+His current research interests include nonlinear, ultrafast, and quantum optics of semiconductor nanostructures, two-dimensional materials, topological insulators and metals, and physics of the optoelectronic devices.
 For updated information, current research projects, and publications, see http://people.physics.tamu.edu/belyanin/.

 Mikhail Tokman, Zhongqu Long, Sultan AlMutairi, Yongrui Wang, Valery Vdovin, Mikhail Belkin, and Alexey Belyanin.
 “Purcell enhancement of the parametric down-conversion in two-dimensional nonlinear materials.”
 APL Photonics, 4(3), 034403, Mar 2019.